-Passive Door Locking: This option allows you to select whether the doors automatically lock when the ignition is turned off, the keyless access transmitter has been removed from the interior of the vehicle, and the doors have been closed for eight seconds.
-If a keyless access transmitter is left inside of the vehicle, the doors will not lock.
-You may temporarily disable the passive door locking feature by pressing a door unlock switch for three seconds while a door is open.
+You may temporarily disable the passive door locking feature by pressing the door unlock switch for three seconds on an open door.
 Passive door locking will then remain disabled until a door lock switch is pressed or until the power mode transitions from the off power mode.